 So, what are the potential pros and cons of pursuing an unemployment deferment on student loans?

-Below is a discussion of some of the advantages and disadvantages that borrowers may want to think over:
+These are some of the advantages and disadvantages you may want to think over:

 Whether a borrower has been laid off due to an economic downturn or they have recently graduated and are struggling to find employment, unemployed deferment is one way to help ease the financial pressure of repaying student debt in the short term.